 - Blood glucose meter— a finger-prick device is used to draw a drop of blood from your finger, which you put on a special stick.
-You then use the meter to see how much glucose is in the blood.
+You then use the meter to see how much glucose is in your blood.

 - Continuous glucose monitoring device (CGM)— a sensor is placed under the skin, which measures your glucose levels 24 hours a day.
-CGM is useful for people who have ongoing problems controlling their blood sugar level.
-There is currently no funding support or subsidy program available for CGM in Australia and the cost, including consumables (sensors), is around $5,000 per year for people who are not eligible for a National Diabetes Services Scheme (NDSS) subsidy.
+CGM is useful for people who need close monitoring of their blood glucose levels.
+The full cost, including consumables (sensors), is around $5,000 per year for people who are not eligible for a National Diabetes Services Scheme (NDSS) subsidy.

 Not all people with diabetes need to test for ketones.
 Mostly it is for patients using insulin.
-Your doctor or diabetes nurse or educator will advise you if you need to or not.
+Your doctor or diabetes nurse educator will advise whether you need to.